 The Millefiori Gallery occupies John Nelson and Evangeline’s library and reading room and is home to, among other works, the first paperweight to be acquired by Mrs. Bergstrom.
 Meaning “thousand flowers” in Italian, concentric and patterned millefiori paperweights are made by arranging individual glass canes in a mold.
 These canes are then fused together by heat; the final result often resembles a field of flowers.

-The Sulphide Gallery at Bergstrom-Mahler Museum of Glass is home to a collection of paperweights depicting cameo-carved figurative portraits of famous individuals such as Martin Luther King, Jr., George Washington, Pope John Paul II, and Evangeline Bergstrom.
+The D. Wally Bergstrom IV Gallery at Bergstrom-Mahler Museum of Glass is home to a collection of sulphide paperweights depicting cameo-carved figurative portraits of famous individuals such as Martin Luther King, Jr., George Washington, Pope John Paul II, and Evangeline Bergstrom.
 This space is also home to the museum’s collection of Millville Roses and other paperweights that fall outside of the realm of millefiori, sulphide, or lampwork construction.

 Bergstrom-Mahler Museum of Glass’s Lampwork Gallery is home to works of antique and contemporary glass paperweights featuring floral and faunal motifs, many of which are quite realistic.
 A special highlight of the space is the rotating feature of glass paperweights and paperweight-related sculpture from New Hampshire-based artist Rick Ayotte, many of which are on loan from the Collection of Gordon Park.
 The extant elaborate plaster ceiling is evidence of the former purpose of this space; it was the home’s dining room.